 Your host family will pick you up from wherever you’re staying in Kathmandu and take you to the local market, where you’ll buy groceries and spices for lunch.
 You’ll learn about the ingredients and the different spices that make the food taste so unique.

-Dal Bhat is the national dish of Nepal, and the one you’re likely to be making.
+Dal Bhat is the national dish of Nepal and the one you’re likely to be making.
 It’s a little different wherever you go, but the fundamentals are the same – steamed rice, a lentil dal, and whatever pickles, breads, and side dishes the family wants to add.
 You’ll be helping prepare and cook the various ingredients before taking your seat at the table for a delicious family dinner.

 * Available to book most days as a group tour via Viator (est. $45pp), or contact Royal Mountain Travel for a private experience (est. $55pp for 2 people).